kafeijao/Kafe_CVR_Mods/README.md

   Variables, add a new one there, it should point to something like `C:\Program Files (x86)\Steam\steamapps\common\ChilloutVR` or similar.
 - (3) Run `copy_and_nstrip_dll.bat` this will copy the game + MelonLoader .dll into this project and run NStrip.exe to make them public (easier developers).
+*note*: ensure you run in a CMD not a PS shell, echo "%CVRPATH%" will not respond as expected in PS
 ---

 # Disclosure